wilsonliaows/docs/workbot/workbot-dialogflow-nlu.md

 Training phrases teach the bot to extract parameters based off of sample phrases a user may say.

 ![Training phrases](/assets/images/workbot/workbot-dialogflow-nlu/training-phrases.png)

-For 1. `ineedhelp`, we’ve trained the NLU to recognize when a user requires assistance with phrases like “I need help!”.
+1. For `ineedhelp`, we’ve trained the NLU with training phrases that allow it to recognize when a user requires assistance with phrases like “I need help!”.

-For 2. `ineedhelp-issue`, we’ve trained the NLU to recognize 1 category of issue: UI.
+2. For `ineedhelp-issue`, we’ve trained the NLU with training phrases that allow it to recognize when a user is talking about a UI issue.

-For 3. `ineedhelp-issue-title`, we’ve trained the NLU to recognize 2 types of UI issues: images not loading and button misalignment.
+3. For `ineedhelp-issue-title`, we’ve trained the NLU with training phrases that allow it to recognize 2 types of UI issues: images not loading and button misalignment.

-For 4. `ineedhelp-issue-title-description`, we’ve trained the NLU to recognize the user’s description of the issue.
+4. For `ineedhelp-issue-title-description`, we’ve trained the NLU with training phrases that allow it to recognize the user’s description of the issue.

-Lastly, for 5. `ineedhelp-issue-title-description-confirm`, we’ve trained the NLU to recognize the user’s confirmation when we ask if they’d like to create a Github ticket for their issue.
+5. For `ineedhelp-issue-title-description-confirm`, we’ve trained the NLU with training phrases that allow it to recognize the user’s confirmation when we ask if they’d like to create a Github ticket for their issue.

 #### Action & parameters
 Action & parameters define how to act on the values & parameters extracted from what the user says.